 Hopkins tall tales ranged from riding a buffalo bareback to riding knee-to-knee with Teddy Roosevelt to starring in Buffalo Bill’s Wild West show.
 Yet the curator at the Buffalo Bill Museum in Cody, Wyoming found no evidence whatsoever of Hopkins in her database of 6000-plus people who worked for Buffalo Bill.
 Experts even concluded there has never been an ‘Ocean of Fire’ race in the Arabian desert, ever!

 Maybe it’s legend, maybe it’s created, but there’s no denying Frank Hopkins and Hidalgo live on as legends and still inspire people today.
 And I’ve got to admit, the movie Hidalgo which follows the story of Hopkins and his mustang competing against the world’s finest Arabian stallions in a 3,000-mile race across the Arabian Desert, makes for a damn good story with outstanding visuals and special effects.
 And I’m a sucker for a good ol’ Western.

 What are your thoughts on Frank Hopkins and his mustang Hidalgo globetrotters?
 Is it fact or fiction?

-Oh and if Hopkins and Hidalgo have inspired you and you fancy your own ride through the desert, you should definitely check out our Namibian Desert Ride…an incredible adventure awaits!
+Oh and if Hopkins and Hidalgo have inspired you and you fancy your own ride through the desert, you should definitely check out our Namib Desert Safari… an incredible adventure awaits!